-Over the course of the last 12 months, Irish banks and credit card companies have been busy issuing new high-tech credit and debit cards.
+Over the course of the last few years, Irish banks and credit card companies have been busy issuing new high-tech credit and debit cards.
 A new feature of these cards is a technology which permits card holders to simply ‘tap’ their card to complete purchases of certain small value items.
 Stores must have a corresponding card reading technology to facilitate the new card features.
 The technology is popularly referred to as ‘contactless’ and is represented by a triangle of nested arcs, the universals symbol for wireless.

 Recently, there has been a growing chorus of concern surrounding the security of these new high-tech cards.
 Press and broadcast coverage in the US and to a lesser degree, the UK have highlighted what appear to be significant security flaws.
 News reports claim that the wireless feature of cards make it easy for criminals to remotely access card details, including account number and other information needed in order clone cards and make fraudulent purchases.

 So what is this wireless feature and how does it work?